kate-bagenzo/strawberry-starter/src/posts/installation.md

     - Grab it from the [node website](https://nodejs.org/en).
 3. **Open a Command Line in Strawberry Starter's folder**
     - Never used one?
 It's a program that lets you type computer commands.
-        - Windows: Powershell is built-in, and what I recommend you use.
-If you're familiar with the "Command Prompt", that'll also work, but it's not recommended for a variety of reasons.
+        - **🪟 Windows**: Powershell is built-in, and what I recommend you use.
+If you're familiar with the "Command Prompt", that'll *probably* work, but it's not recommended for a variety of reasons.
-        - macOS: The program is just called Terminal.
+        - **🍎 macOS**: The program is just called Terminal.
 Simple!
-        - Linux: You definitely have it, but it's called something different depending on what kind of Linux you're running.
+        - **🐧 Linux**: You definitely have it, but it's called something different depending on what kind of Linux you're running.
 Search for "Terminal" or "Shell".
-    - You can probably open your chosen command line by right clicking the open folder and selecting "Open a Terminal", but if not, open one of these programs and type `cd path/to/template/`, where `path/to/template` is the path you unzipped Strawberry Starter to.
+    - You can probably open your chosen command line in the folder by right clicking the open folder and selecting "Open a Terminal", but if not, open one of these programs and type `cd path/to/template/`, where `path/to/template` is the full path you unzipped Strawberry Starter to.
 4. **Execute the command: `npm install`**
     - You'll see some output, and probably some warnings and notifications.
 Unless you see a big ERROR, you should be okay.
-    - > On Windows: You might get a Powershell error here!
+    - > **🪟 On Windows**: You might get a Powershell error here!
 If it says you don't have permission to run scripts, then copy and paste this command:
          - > `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`
          - > You can right click -> paste this, or paste it with CTRL+SHIFT+V. Command lines are finnicky and won't let you copy or paste with the usual shortcuts!
          - > Then, try `npm install` again.
+         - > If that doesn't work, try again, but running Powershell as admin.

 You only need to run `npm install` once to setup.
 Now you're ready to start blogging!

 ## Starting the development server
-Strawberry Starter has a live server you can run to preview your changes as you make them.
+There's a live server you can run to preview your changes as you make them.
 It's super convenient!
 Start the server with the command `npm run dev`.
 Now, open [`localhost:1234`](localhost:1234/) in your browser.
-This is a preview of what your blog looks like, and it'll update automatically (no refreshes required)!
+This is a preview of what your blog looks like, and it'll update automatically as you save files.
-> On Windows, you might see a firewall permission prompt.
+> **🪟 On Windows**: You might see a firewall permission prompt.
 Allow the script to bypass the firewall, or it won't work.

 ## Renaming & customizing your blog
 Go to the `src` folder.
 This is where your blog's files live.
 There's a lot of stuff here, but you don't need to worry about most it!
 For now, let's go to `_data` and open the file named `config.jsonc`.
+### A brief aside about JSON
 If you've never seen a `.json` or `.jsonc` file before - it's not complicated!
 It's just a way to store text so that it can be easily read by programs.
 The format is always the same: a bunch of `keys` and `values`, paired like so: `"key": "value",`.
+The entire list is contained within {curly braces}.

 Note the quotation marks and the comma!
-All of the key value pairs (except for the last) must have a comma.
+All of the key-value pairs (except for the last) must have a comma.
 The keys and values must also be enclosed with quotation marks.
-Be sure not to change that while editing your config, or your blog will stop working!
+Be sure not to accidentally change that while editing your config file, or your blog will stop working!

-The config contains data that appears in a few places in your blog.
-Take the time now to replace the defaults, being careful not to disturb any quotation marks or commas:
+`config.jsonc` contains data that appears in a few places in your blog.
+Take the time now to replace the defaults, being careful not to disturb any quotation marks or commas or curly braces:
 - `siteName`
     - The name of your blog.
 Appears on the footer, the RSS feed, and the link preview (i.e. the little image when you link to a site on social media).
 - `siteDescription`